GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 We use block blobs to store data in the cloud, like files, images, and videos.
 Upload a block blob with your training forms to your container following these steps:

 1. Navigate to the container you just created above.
 2. Select the **Upload** button and browse your local file system.
 You will want to access the local folder where you cloned this repository.
-The path to the sample forms is 20-custom-form/...
+Select the pdf forms located in the **20-custom-form/forms-without-labels/train** folder.

-3. Select the files and upload as a block blob by selecting **Upload**.
+3. Upload the files as a block blob by selecting **Upload**.
 You do not need to configure Advanced settings for this exercise.

-## Create a Form Recognizer resource

-Before you can train a model, you will need to create a **Form Recognizer** Azure resource.

-1. Stay in the Microsoft account associated with your Azure subscription at [https://portal.azure.com](https://portal.azure.com).
-2. Select the **&#65291;Create a resource** button, search for *Form Recognizer*, and create a **Form Recognizer** resource with the following settings:
-    - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
-    - **Region**: *Choose any available region*
-    - **Name**: *Enter a unique name*
-    - **Pricing tier**: F0

-    > **Note**: If you already have an F0 custom vision service in your subscription, select **S0** for this one.

-3. Wait for the resources to be created, and then view the deployment details by navigating to the resource group where you created them.

 ## Train a model without labels using the API